EcoExtreML/STEMMUS_SCOPE/README.md

 working dirs.
 To change the number of sites, open the script and on the last line change the parameter `{1..170}`.
 For example `env_parallel -n1 -j32 --joblog
 $log_file loop_func ::: {1..170}` will run the model at 32 sites simultaneously.
-For now, the time of bash script is defined as `00:10:00`.
+For testing purposes, the time of the bash script is set to `00:10:00`.
 Note that the model run can take long for some of the sites.
 You can run the script in a terminal:

 ```shell
 cd STEMMUS_SCOPE
 mkdir -p slurm
 sbatch run_stemmus_scope_snellius.sh
 ```

-This
-creates a log file per each forcing file in a folder `slurm`.
+This creates a log file per each forcing file in the folder `slurm`.

 ## Create an executable file of STEMMUS_SCOPE